 Bad credit could be hazardous for your health

-The study analyzed data between 2011 and 2016 for Americans who were age 25 or older in 2005 and were still alive in the 4th quarter of 2010, after the Great Recession.
+Economists from the University of Colorado and the Fed examined the effects of delinquent debt and creditworthiness on mortality.
+They analyzed data from 2011 to 2016 on Americans who were ages 25 or older in 2005 and were still alive in the fourth quarter of 2010, after the Great Recession.

 Findings revealed that individuals with good credit and small amounts of debt had a lower risk of death than those with worsening creditworthiness and rising delinquent debt.